cheapjack/LabFromAChip/README.md

     actors can explore the field
 -   See what is going on in the technology

-Make a *"frame for recovering the heterogeneous relations that technologies fold together...open(s) received and/or congealed relations to be(ing) re-enacted differently"* as Suchman says.
+Make a *"frame for recovering the heterogeneous relations that technologies fold together...to be...re-enacted differently"* (Lucy Suchman, In Lury, C. and Wakeford, N. eds.
+(2012) Inventive methods: The happening of the social.
+London: Routledge. pp. 62-74.)